JuliaImages/juliaimages.github.io/docs/src/quickstart.md

 # select a region-of-interest from a larger image
 imgc = img[200:245, 17:42]        # makes a copy
 imgv = @view img[200:245, 17:42]  # makes a view
-# an image that starts small in the upper left and gets large in the lower right:
+# an image that starts black in the upper left and gets bright in the lower right:
 img = reshape(linspace(0,1,10^4), 100, 100)
 # a 3d box image
 img = zeros(128, 128, 80)